spacegray/AirbnBoats/README.md

 ## User Auth
 * users may only leave reviews when logged in
-* edit / delete are only available to the user they belong to
+* edit / delete on reviews are only available to the user they belong to

 ## DB Schema